 5b.
 It also contains an attribute containing the location (Lat/long, TAC, cellid).
 This is used to scope the object instance to be monitored.

-6. Threshold Monitoring Producer creates the MOI.
+6. Performance Assurance Producer creates the MOI.

-7. createMOI response is sent by Threshold Monitoring Producer to DSO.
+7. createMOI response is sent by Performance Assurance Producer to DSO.

-8. DSO sends createMOI for NtfSubscriptionControl IOC to Threshold Monitoring Producer.
+8. DSO sends createMOI for NtfSubscriptionControl IOC to erformance Assurance Producer.

 8a.
 The attribute notificationRecipientAddress contains the address of the notification recipient i.e. DSO.

-9. Threshold Monitoring Producer creates the MOI.
+9. Performance Assurance Producer creates the MOI.

-10. createMOI response is sent by Threshold Monitoring Producer to DSO.
+10. createMOI response is sent by Performance Assurance Producer to DSO.

-11. Threshold Monitoring Producer checks for threshold crossing based on the current state of the related performance measurement.
+11. Performance Assurance Producer checks for threshold crossing based on the current state of the related performance measurement.

-12. Threshold Monitor Producer sends notifyThresholdCrossing notification to DSO if the performanceMetrics value crosses the configured thresholdValue.
+12. Performance Assurance Producer sends notifyThresholdCrossing notification to DSO if the performanceMetrics value crosses the configured thresholdValue.

-7.2 Key Issue # 2: DSO reports an incident to the MNO

-7.2.1 Description

-In response to the use case C.7 and the potential requirements identified in C.7.3, new and existing solutions for incident reporting will be considered.

-7.2.2 Potential Solutions

-7.2.2.1 Potential Solution # 1: TMF API 621 (Trouble Ticket)

-7.2.2.1.1 Introduction

-It was suggested to investigate whether and how a DSO could create a Trouble Ticket to report an incident to satisfy the requirements in clause C.7.
-This solution will not be further developed in this version of the present document.

-7.2.2.2 Potential Solution # 2: MnS-based standardized interface

-7.2.2.2.1 Introduction

-It was suggested to investigate the feasibility of a MnS-based standardized interface to satisfy the requirements in clause C.7.
-This solution will not be pursued in this version of the present document.
+7.1.2.2 Potential Solution #2: MNO exposes network performance monitoring

+On one hand the DSO is interested in actual occurrences of threshold crossing events as described above.
+On the other hand, the DSO needs to be notified in advance about pending threshold crossings.
+The 3GPP management system may inform the DSO about the predicted end of a threshold-crossing condition.
+This information may be used to support the DSO regarding the coordination of recovery actions.

+As a solution we propose the 3GPP management system to notify about predicted threshold-crossing or alarming conditions, including the predicted start and end time of such conditions.

+The corresponding sequence of steps is similar to the description of actual threshold crossings, except that the notifications inform about predictions of threshold crossing events.

+7.2 Void

 7.3 Key Issue #3: Energy utility and telecommunication coordinated recovery of energy service